ohhyangyang/m3-client-boilerplate-10-2020/README.md

 ## Description

-Wusic: a platform that helps musicians to look for projects and music partners.
+**Wusic** is a platform helping users to find a suitable musician for a project, or reverse.

+There are lots of musicians available worldwide.
+But, there is limited access to these people to contact and invite them to become a member of a project or a band.
+Wusic will help musicians to find their place and make music with others.

 ## User Stories